 The Correct Order for Your Skincare Routine

 Is skincare order confusing you?
 How to know when to apply moisturiser or toner?
-Does the order make any difference?
-We'll share with you the correct routine and tell why it's important to follow the right order.
+Does the skincare order make any difference?
+We'll share with you the correct routine and tell why it's important to follow the right order when applying your skincare products.

 To get the most out of your skincare routine, it's essential to follow the correct order.
 The thumb rule is to start with thinner, water-based products and move to thicker oil-based products.
 If you start with the heavier oil-based products, they will block the lighter products from absorbing properly.
 This is simply because thinner products can't penetrate thicker products.